hellonathapon/cowdy/README.md

 Features & Process

 - [x] Restrict chat route for registered user
+- [x] Identify and broadcast registered user on new connection
-- [ ] Style Chat UI to covering every potential functionalities
+- [ ] Style each message part in chatarea
+- [ ] Let's user choose an avatar